Digital Infrastructure as a Strategic Priority

 — TYPO3 Association Handbook (adapted)

-National design systems and uniform content models signal: This is official.
-A uniform navigation facilitates usability and makes fraud more difficult.
+National design systems and consistent content models send a clear signal: this is official.
+Consistent navigation improves usability and makes fraud harder to pull off.

 3. Sustainable Governance

-• An advisory board comprising institutions and industry
+- An advisory board drawn from institutions and industry

 Strategic Advantages